 As the monitor does not know what to expect at the beginning of a transaction the following field limitations apply:

 Operation: Can only be known some time after the start of the transaction.
-Will be set when the result of the transaction is known (otherwise NO_OPERATION) **** IN_PROGRESS????
+Will be set when the type of the transaction is known, e.g. TRANSMIT or RECEIVE for UART (otherwise NO_OPERATION)

 Transaction_status: Will be set to FAILED or SUCCEEDED as soon as the result is 100% given.
 Prior to that – during the transaction : IN_PROGRESS.
 FAILED/SUCCEEDED will remain for the transaction_display_time given inside the monitor configuration record, or until the next transaction FAILED or SUCCEEDED.